What is a decree absolute? Step-by-step guide

 You will need to apply for your decree absolute certificate after the six weeks and one day cooling-off period from your decree nisi pronouncement date.

 The decree nisi is the middle stage of the divorce process where the judge reviews your petition and decides whether you're entitled to a divorce.
-The decree absolute is the final stage of the divorce process where the court complete your divorce.
+The decree absolute is the final stage of the divorce process where the court completes your divorce.
 You need a copy of your decree absolute certificate in order to prove that you are divorced.

 Read More